DAGWorks-Inc/hamilton/docs/reference/dataflows/index.rst

 Dataflows
 ==============

-Here lies reference documentation for `dataflow` module functions that integrate with the `hub.dagworks.io <https://hub.dagworks.io>`_ so you can pull off-the-shelf dataflows and get started quickly with Hamilton.
+Here lies reference documentation for `dataflows` module functions that integrate with the `hub.dagworks.io <https://hub.dagworks.io>`_ so you can pull off-the-shelf dataflows and get started quickly with Hamilton.